VOLTTRON/volttron/docs/source/core_services/service_agents/emailer/EmailerAgent.rst

 Configuration
 ~~~~~~~~~~~~~
 A typical configuration for this agent is as follows.
-We need to specify the SMTP server address or the mail gateway,
+We need to specify the SMTP server address, email address of the
-email address of the sender, email addresses of all the recipients and frequency (in minutes) with which the emails need
+sender, email addresses of all the recipients and minimum time span (in minutes) between individual emails.
-to be sent.

 .. code-block:: python